 Mandarin Oriental, Miami Location

-This is clearly one of the best hotels near Miami airport on secluded Brickell Key which is a small man-made island about a 15 minutes or so away by car.
-Our (affiliate link) Blacklane driver picked us up in person at baggage claim, assisted us with our luggage and drove us to the hotel.
-It is worth noting that black car service in Miami is priced higher than in other cities (Uber, too), but I felt it was worth the extra expense.
+This is clearly one of the best hotels near Miami airport on secluded Brickell Key which is a small man-made island about a 15-minutes or so away by car.
+Our Blacklane driver picked us up in person at baggage claim, assisted us with our luggage and drove us to the hotel.
 It’s possible to arrange transportation directly through the hotel as well.

 Easy Arrivals Process